nicolerg/resources/scg_primer.md

 SLURM is the job scheduler that SCG uses.
 See SCG documentation of SLURM basics [here](https://login.scg.stanford.edu/tutorials/job_scripts/).
 Here are a few commands to know:

 ### `squeue`
-`squeue -u SUNETID` gives a list of the jobs currently running under your name (`interactive` or `batch` partition. you can use the `-p` flag to specify, e.g. `squeue -u nicolerg -p batch`)
+`squeue -u SUNETID` gives a list of the jobs currently running under your name (`interactive` or `batch` partition. you can use the `-p` flag to specify, e.g. `squeue -u username -p batch`)

 ### `sacct`
 `sacct -j JOBID`, for example, tells you the amount of resources used for recent jobs.

 This is particularly important if you are planning to run a large number of jobs on the BILLED `batch` partition - run one job first, see how many resources it required, and limit the resources you request for your batch of jobs.
 This is ESPECIALLY important for number of CPUs requested since SCG charges per CPU hour.
 If you request 2 CPUs but your process only uses 1, you still pay for those 2 CPUs as long as your job runs.
 SCG charges based on actual CPU time, NOT total time requested (i.e. request as much time as you want, with the knowledge that longer jobs will sit in the queue longer, but be thoughtful with your CPU requests).

-eg: `sacct -u nicolerg -o JOBID,JobName,MaxRSS,nCPUs,CPUTime --starttime 03/20`
+eg: `sacct -u username -o JOBID,JobName,MaxRSS,nCPUs,CPUTime --starttime 03/20`

 Use the `-o` flag to change the format. e.g.:
   - `MaxRSS`: Roughly the memory required (request somewhat more than this)